-Thankfully, the Maxkare folding treadmill isn’t one such treadmill, this thing boasts a powerful 2.5hp motor, an impressive control panel for the price with 15 preset workouts, and most importantly a solid build.
+Thankfully, the Maxkare folding treadmill isn’t one such treadmill; this machine boasts a powerful 2.5hp motor, an impressive control panel for the price with 15 preset workouts, and most importantly, a solid build.

-Making sure you buy the right treadmill for your fitness needs is vital, the last thing you want is to buy a machine that’s either way to advanced for your needs or purchase a machine that’s the wrong fit for your body size (stride & weight).
+Making sure you buy the right treadmill for your fitness needs is vital.
+The last thing you want is to buy a machine that’s either way too advanced for your needs or purchase a machine that’s the wrong fit for your body size (stride & weight).

-Okay this thing isn’t a heavy-duty machine, and you’ll never find one in this price bracket, what it is, is a well-built treadmill that should suit most people’s fitness needs.
+Okay, the Maxkare isn’t a heavy-duty machine, and you’ll never find one in this price bracket.
+What it is, is a well-built treadmill that should suit most people’s fitness needs.

 Product dimensions – 54.8 L x 25.6 W x 44.5 H inches – Folded 45.9 L x 25.6 W x 32.7 H inches